The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: IR-predictivity systematics

 The \textit{blue} ellipses in \Cref{Fig:GaussianFP} display the experimental uncertainties of $M_H$ and $M_t$ at $1\sigma$, $3\sigma$, and $5\sigma$.
-The ellipses are in the green region and the central values have an approximate distance of 2.9\,GeV to the standard Gau\ss ian fixed point marked by a white line.
+The ellipses are in the green region and the central values are at an approximate distance of 2.9\,GeV to the standard Gau\ss ian fixed point marked by a white line.
 Due to this vicinity, it is highly important to discuss the uncertainties going into the present computation.
-The location of the white line depends predominantly on the top mass, while the gravity fixed-point values and the threshold effect around the Planck scale only play a strongly subleading role.
-In consequence, we focus now on the uncertainties going into the top mass determination.
-For illustrative purposes, we show green and red shaded regimes for $\pm$1,2,3,4,5\% variations of the top mass determination in \Cref{Fig:GaussianFP}.

 We have identified four systematic error sources within our computation, and below we discuss their influence on the top-mass determination:\\[-2ex]